Tekhunt/peer-to-peer-payment/readme.md

 - User A transfers 25 dollars from their account
 - User A checks their balance and has 0 dollars

-NB: Ensure pytest is install before running tests
+NB: Ensure pytest is installed before running tests